AbuKhalil95/data-structures-and-algorithms/challenges/depthFirst/README.md

 Both implementations have a time complexity of O(n) since the first cuts time short with hashtable storage, but because of that the undirected has O(n^2) of double storage worst case scenario, given that both visited nodes and pushed nodes needs to be stored, otherwise with directed its just O(n) space complexity.

+Note: the change in code between depth-first traversal and breadth-first traversal is simply by replacing queue with stack implementation.

 ## Solution
 ![whiteboard](../../resources/whiteboard-class-38.png)